Enchiladas and Chilaquiles/

 Ingredients

-• A few tablespoons coarsely chopped flat-leaf parsley
+• 3 tablespoons roughly chopped flat leaf parsley

 Instructions

-3. Fry the chorizo.
-In a medium (9-inch) skillet, fry the chorizo over medium-low (add a little oil if it doesn’t begin to render fat right away) until done, about 10 minutes, breaking up any clumps as it cooks.
-Keep warm over low heat or in a low oven.
+In a skillet, cook the chorizo over medium-low heat until browned and done, about 10 minutes, breaking up any clumps as it cooks.
+Drain off the rendered fat, cover the skillet and keep warm over very low heat.

 Leave a Reply